Coder2100/Final-Project/README.md

 # CS50 Web Final-Project - Music, Video and Podcast Streaming Platform like YouTube

-The App is built with Python's django Framework, Javascript.VideoJS is used for Multimedia files.
+The App is built with Python's django Framework, Javascript.VideoJS,SqlLite3, CSS,Bootstrap,HTML,SVG,JQuery.

 #About The App